paulrouget/servoshell/README.md

 ## Build

-1. ``rustup install `cat rust-toolchain` ``
-2. `cargo build --release`
-3. `cargo run --release`

 There are 2 versions of the UI:
 1. Full UI: Tabs + urlbar interface.
 Cocoa based (only MacOS).
 2. Minimal UI: No controls.
-Driven by keybindings (Windows and Linux).
+Driven by keybindings (Windows, Linux, Mac).

 The minimal UI can be compiled on MacOS with `--features=force-glutin`.

+### Linux and Mac

+1. ``rustup install `cat rust-toolchain` ``
+2. `cargo build --release`
+3. `cargo run --release`

+### Windows

+Make sure you installed all the [dependencies necessary to build Servo](https://github.com/servo/servo#on-windows-msvc).

+1. `mach build -r`
+2. `mach run -r`

 ## How to update Servo